John Hanfelt

-My research interests include robust methods for sparse cluster-correlated studies, the theory of estimating functions and artificial likelihood, and the application of high-dimensional latent class methods in Alzheimer's disease.
-I direct the biostatistics/epidemiology program of the Georgia Clinical and Translational Science Alliance and co-direct the statistics/data management core of the Emory Alzheimer's Disease Research Center.
+My research interests include latent variable methods to gain insight into neurodegenerative diseases, robust methods for complex longitudinal and cluster-correlated studies, and the theory of estimating functions and artificial likelihood.
+I direct the biostatistics/epidemiology/research design program of the Georgia Clinical and Translational Science Alliance and co-direct the statistics/data management core of the Emory Goizueta Alzheimer's Disease Research Center.
 I am a Fellow of the American Statistical Association.

 Contact Information